The HST-Hyperion Survey: Environmental Imprints on the Stellar-Mass Function at z~2.5: Data

-In this study, we use an updated VMC map as the reference for the underlying structure of Hyperion \citep[see Section \ref{Sect:GalEnvs} for a brief summary, or a complete description in ][]{Lemaux+22}.
-Leveraging the updated photometric catalog and improved spectroscopic completeness provided by the new \emph{HST} data described above, we are able to populate Hyperion with more member galaxies and provide an updated view of the Hyperion proto-supercluster in Figure \ref{Fig:Hyperion}.
-As mapped with the VMC technique, Hyperion lies in the ranges $\rm 149.88^o \leq RA \leq 150.41^o$, $\rm 2.03^o \leq decl. \leq 2.50^o$, and $2.41\leq z \leq 2.68$.
+In this study, we used an updated overdensity map as the reference for the underlying structure of Hyperion \citep[see Section \ref{Sect:GalEnvs} for a brief summary, or a complete description in ][]{Lemaux+22}.
+As mapped with the VMC method, Hyperion lies in the ranges $\rm 149.88^o \leq R.A. \leq 150.41^o$, $\rm 2.03^o \leq Dec. \leq 2.50^o$, and $2.41\leq z \leq 2.68$ (shown in Figure \ref{Fig:Hyperion}).
 The total mass is estimated to be $\log_{10}(M/M_\odot)\sim 15.40$ and the total volume is estimated to be $\rm \sim 4.3\times10^4\,\,cMpc$.
-While the most overdense region of Hyperion lays at $z \lesssim 2.52$, a high-redshift ``offshoot'' appears to extend up until $z \sim 2.68$.
+While the most overdense region of Hyperion lies at $z \lesssim 2.52$, a high-redshift offshoot appears to extend up until $z \sim 2.68$.
 A more detailed discussion of the structure of Hyperion, its constituent peaks, and the inclusion of the high-redshift offshoot is provided in Appendix \ref{App:HyperionStructure}.